 There’s a big difference between a sleep surface that’s too soft and a mattress that’s simply too old.
-Beds tend to get softer over time, so a bed that’s older than 7 or 8 years is probably due for replacement.
+Mattresses tend to get softer over time so a bed that’s older than 7 or 8 years is probably due for replacement.

 Rotate your mattress.

 Most modern mattresses are not flippable, but almost all beds require regular rotation to maintain their shape over time.
 This helps distribute weight more consistently across the sleep surface, and helps your bed last longer.
-If you haven’t rotated your bed before and have had it for more than a year, try rotating your bed 180* to see if this helps the issue.
+If you haven’t rotated your mattress before, and you’ve had it for more than a year, try rotating your bed 180° to see if this resolves the issue.

 Check your foundation.

-Your mattress foundation plays a part in your bed’s overall support, so make sure you have the right base.
-That means a foundation of either a box foundation, a flexible platform, a metal “grid” base, or a frame with slats no more than 8 inches apart.
+A quality foundation offers critical center support for your mattress—it’s important to ensure you have the right base, meaning either a box foundation, a flexible platform, a metal “grid” base, an adjustable power base or a frame with slats no more than 8 inches apart.
 Importantly, your mattress warranty could be impacted by whether or not you have used proper center and frame support.

 Upgrade your mattress.

-When you shop for your replacement mattress, make sure you consider all of your unique sleep needs and preferences.
+When you shop for your replacement mattress, make sure you consider all of your unique sleep needs and preferences— and be sure to check out options for a free trial.
+Mattress manufacturers and retailers like Brooklyn Bedding offer a free 120-night trial to guarantee both comfort and support.
 Not sure where to start?
-Create your Sleep Profile to see if you need a firmer bed.
+You can take a quick sleep quiz to see if you need an extra firm mattress.

 To Your Perfect